Morning routines, evening rituals, and quick touch-ups…

 3. A good sink is essential.

 As noted above, a wall-mounted sink is a sharp and statement-making fixture that can save space in a small bathroom.
-Select your plumbing with care and show off the faucetry’s industrial vibe (our Senior Designer Samantha Lanza coined the term faucetry to encompass all the decorative plumbing that’s seen as opposed to the in-wall plumbing that’s not seen).
+Select your plumbing with care and show off the faucetry’s industrial vibe (the term faucetry to encompass all the decorative plumbing that’s seen as opposed to the in-wall plumbing that’s not seen).
 When there’s space for a counter, I prefer an undermount sink for a clean edge that highlights the stone.

 A thick, square-rimmed sink is a minimalistic dream come true.
 The classic pedestal sink is the traditionalist’s best friend, perfect for a more classic vibe.
 Vessel sinks, also known as bowl sinks, sit on top of the counter and are often characterized by bold basin designs and an unusual (and beautiful) range of materials.
 From burnished, stately bronze to vibrant, tempered glass, a vessel sink is an ideal way to add intensity to a powder room.